Code-Institute-Submissions/cigar-caballeros/README.md

 empty and the others filled and pressing submit.
 The email field was tested by enerting randon names without the
 @ sign as well.
 All tests came back as expected.

 - whatsapp.html: Only a jumbotron on this page.
-It was tested byr loading the page up and reloading the page.
+It was tested by loading the page up and reloading the page.
 No problems whle doing this.

 ### Browser Test